7.1.1 Allocation of Funds

 Career consular officers, their spouses, and their dependent children who are citizens of the foreign nation that their consular office represents and who are stationed and living in Georgia under orders of their respective governments.

 Military personnel, their spouses, and their dependent children stationed in or assigned to Georgia and on active duty.
-The waiver can be retained by the military personnel, their spouses, and their dependent children if:
+Military personnel, their spouses, and their dependent children may continue waiver eligibility if:

 - The military sponsor is reassigned outside of Georgia, and the student(s) remain(s) continuously enrolled and the military sponsor remains on active military status;